permafrost-dev/zeget/README.md

   -q, --quiet          only print essential output
   -d, --download-only  stop after downloading the asset (no extraction)
-      --upgrade-only   only download if release is more recent than current version -a, --asset=         download a specific asset containing the given string; can be specified multiple times for additional filtering; use ^ for anti-match
+      --upgrade-only   only download if release is more recent than current version -a, --asset=         download a specific asset containing the given string; can be specified multiple times for additional filtering;
+                       use '^<string>' or '!<string>' for anti-match
-      --sha256         show the SHA-256 hash of the downloaded asset --verify-sha256= verify the downloaded asset checksum against the one provided --rate           show GitHub API rate limiting information -r, --remove         remove existing target files before downloading -v, --version        show version information
+      --sha256         show the SHA-256 hash of the downloaded asset --verify-sha256= verify the downloaded asset checksum against the one provided -r, --remove         remove existing target files before downloading -v, --version        show version information
   -h, --help           show this help message